CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Take part/cc1_rules.md

 - Teams must provide a technical document of up to 2 pages describing the system/model and any external data and pre-existing tools, software and models used.
 - We will publish all technical documents (anonymous or otherwise).
-- Teams are encouraged – but not required – to provide us with access to the system/model and to make their code open source.
+- Teams are encouraged to make their code open source.
 - Anonymous entries are allowed but will not be eligible for any prizes.
 - Teams may reserve the right to be referred to using anonymous code names in the published rank ordering.